 Then just toss all of those veggies in a bowl.

-I just love the fresh look that this salad has.
+I just love the fresh look that this Vegetable Ribbon Salad has.

 The ribboned veggies make for a great salad base, but it needs some flavor and texture.